Greywater System Installation: Complete Guide to Water Reuse in 2026

 How Much Water Can You Actually Save?

 A properly installed residential greywater system can save between 10,000 and 50,000 gallons of water per year, depending on household size, system type, and usage patterns.
-For a typical three-person household, that translates to a 20–40% reduction in overall water consumption — and in some cases up to 50%.
+Recent 2026 data shows the average US household uses just over 300 gallons of water per day, with roughly 100 to 150 gallons of that coming from showers, faucets, and laundry, all potential greywater sources.

-Greywater accounts for roughly 50–80% of total household wastewater, making it the single largest opportunity for on-site water reuse.
+Greywater accounts for roughly 50 to 80% of total household wastewater, making it the single largest opportunity for on-site water reuse.
 By diverting it away from the sewer or septic system and putting it back to work in your yard or toilets, you're essentially doubling the value of every gallon that flows through your home.

 Environmental Impact Beyond the Water Bill